Mporuben/matthewporuben.com/content/blog/articles/docker-development-repo.md

 Providing an easy development experience where a developer has to take care only of his application and doesn't have to care about the rest of the infrastructure.

 ## Why
+In this section, I would like to show you the thought process behind the decisions that lead to the development repo.

 ### Local development
 During development, it is important to be able to develop our applications independently of the rest of the infrastructure.